crzikrn/webcc/README.md

 Let us go back to the simple minimal example :
 - [Example of Minimal Basic Drawing app using p5](https://codepen.io/byunk/pen/oWdWNq)

 I like a nice black paint brush, it reminds me of eastern calligraphy.
-Let's add a fill to the circle by typing this line :
+Let's add a black color fill to the circle by typing this line :

 `fill(0);`

 `fill(numberVariable);` is a command that takes in a number variable.
-A number between 0-255, we'll see this is a recurring theme.
-Usually in digital brightness or digital colors, 0 represents black and 255 represents white.
+A number between 0 to 255, we'll see this is a recurring theme.
+Usually in digital screens brightness or digital colors are simulated with numbers.
+0 represents black and 255 represents white.
 0 represents having no light where 255 represents the most light.
 That is why the fill is black for 0 and white for 255.

 Now, we are painting in black.
 Great!
 One of the properties of eastern calligraphy that I like comes from the ink dispersing if you stay at one location too long.
 How can we simulate this?
 We can add an alpha channel, or a transparency to the fill.
 We can do this by adding a number after the first number.